Uncertainty Prediction for Deep Sequential Regression Using Meta Models

-The base encoder-decoder network (see Figure \ref{Fig:EncDecArch}) is trained using the Adam optimizer \cite{Kingma2014adam} with a varying initial learning rate, \texttt{lr}, in two stages: \begin{enumerate} \item Train all parameters using TRAIN set with \texttt{lr=0.001}.
-Early stopping determined on the DEV set.
-The $t-1$ ground truth is used for all decoder inputs at $t$ (see Figure \ref{Fig:EncDecArch}). \item Build on model from previous step, using TRAIN, \texttt{lr=0.0002}, but switch to using previous decoder output, $\hat{y}_{t-1}$ as input in the current step, referred to as {\em emulation} \cite{Bengio2015scheduled}.
-Only for the MITV setup: Continue using the ground truth for the first 12 time steps before switching to emulation mode for the rest 24 steps, thus considering the 12 hours as an observed period for every 24-hour prediction period.
+The base encoder-decoder network (see Figure \ref{Fig:EncDecArch}) is trained using the Adam optimizer \citep{Kingma2014adam} with a varying initial learning rate, \texttt{lr}, in two stages: (1) Training of all parameters using TRAIN while providing the ground truth as the decoder input at each time step.
+(2) Building on the previous, the training continues, however, decoder predictions from step $t-1$ are fed as decoder inputs at step $t$---a mode referred to as {\em emulation} by \cite{Bengio2015scheduled}.

-\end{enumerate} All other hyperparameter values are listed in detail in the Appendix.
-Their values originate from a separate study related to the SPE9 reservoir modeling \cite{NavratilFrontiers2019}.